tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 You'll need two things:
 1. Your Kaltura Partner ID, which can be found in the KMC under Settings>Integration Settings
-2. The entry ID of your video, which also can be found in the KMC, in your list of entries
+2. A video entry ID, which also can be found in the KMC, in your list of entries

 ### Pods